LaurynasRekasius/Domain_Name_Generator/README.md

 # Domain Name Generator

 ## Goal:
-- Create LLM based solution that suggests domain names by the user-provided business description and deploy it as an API endpoint
+Develop and deploy an API endpoint that leverages LLM to generate domain name suggestions based on descriptions of businesses provided by users.

 ## Tasks: